nrwl/nx/docs/shared/nx-plugin.md

-# Creating a Nx Plugin
+# Nx Plugins

+Nx plugins are npm packages that contain schematics and builders to extend a Nx workspace.
+Schematics are blueprints to create new files from templates, and builders execute those files.
+These plugins also update the `nx.json` when generating new libs or apps.

+This guide will explain how to generate a new plugin, build on it, test it and publish it.

+> A list of plugins that is maintained by Nrwl is found in the [Nrwl/nx repo](https://github.com/nrwl/nx/tree/master/packages).

 ## Generating a Plugin

-To get started with building a Nx Plugin, you can run the following command:
+To get started with building a Nx Plugin, run the following command:

 ```bash
 npx create-nx-plugin my-org --pluginName my-plugin
 ```

-This command will create a brand new workspace, and set up a pre-configured plugin with the specified name.
+This command creates a brand new workspace, and sets up a pre-configured plugin with the specified name.

 ## Workspace Structure

-After executing the above command, the following tree structure will be created:
+After executing the above command, the following tree structure is created:

 ```treeview
 my-org/